A Bootstrap Test for Independence of Time Series Based on the Distance Covariance: Outline of Proofs

-A similar result of this type was previously developed by \citet{dereich} for iid sample generating processes.
+A similar result of this type was previously developed by \cite{dereich} for i.i.d. sample generating processes.
 In generalising the authors' result to strictly stationary and $\alpha$-mixing processes, we use some of the same general ideas that form the basis for their proof.
-Let us briefly recall the basic definitions from \citet{dereich}.
+Let us briefly recall the basic definitions from \cite{dereich}.